-Investment properties held within equity accounted investments are measured at fair value as at the consolidated statement of financial position dates.
-Any changes in the fair value are included in the consolidated statement of comprehensive income.
+Investment properties held within equity accounted investments are measured at fair value as at the condensed interim consolidated statement of financial position dates.
+Any changes in the fair value are included in the condensed interim consolidated statement of comprehensive income.
 Fair value is supported by independent external valuations or detailed internal valuations using market-based assumptions, each in accordance with recognized valuation techniques.
-The techniques used comprise the capitalized net operating income method and include estimating, among other things (all considered Level 3 inputs), future stabilized net operating income, capitalization rates, discount rates and other future cash flows applicable to investment properties.
+The techniques used comprise the capitalized net operating income method and include estimating, among other things, future stabilized net operating income, capitalization rates, discount rates and other future cash flows applicable to investment properties.
 Fair values for investment properties are classified as Level 3 in the fair value hierarchy.

-The Trust equity accounted investments consists of the following:
+The carrying value of equity accounted investments consists of the following: